fshowalter/movielog-archive/reviews/a-walk-among-the-tombstones-2014.md

 ---
 _A Walk Among the Tombstones_ has the potential to be good, but it never comes together.
 Too much gets in the way.

-The plot is a hodgepodge of cop-thriller cliches.
+The plot is a hodgepodge of cop-thriller clichés.
 The protagonist is Matthew Scudder, played by Liam Neeson.
 Scudder is a recovering alcoholic and ex-cop.
 Scudder quit the force after gunning down a gang of street toughs who tried to hold up his neighborhood bar.
 His superiors called him a hero and gave him a commendation.
 Scudder quit anyway.
 He quit drinking too.
 Later, we learn his actions weren't quite so heroic.
 It's supposed to be a revelation, but anyone who's seen more than a few cop movies will see it coming.

 Scudder now makes his living as an unlicensed private investigator.
 He takes the case of a drug trafficker who’s wife was kidnapped, raped, tortured and killed.
 The trail leads him to a pair of horrific sociopaths who’ve been doing this for a long time.